How Using Saunas for Weight Loss Can Boost Your Results

 After taking a sauna, it’s natural to feel more lithe and awake.
-That feeling of relaxation and clarity makes an excellent post-workout cooldown which is why so many athletes use saunas after a hard day.
-However, many people treat the sauna not as a post-workout but as a place where you can lose weight outright.
-There have been decades of talk and studies about whether or not saunas can genuinely make you lose weight.
-While some stand firm that sauna use not only helps but causes weight loss, there is an equally staunch camp that sees it all as a fantasy.
-Let’s explore together all of the ways saunas both can and can’t help you lose weight.
+That feeling of relaxation and clarity makes an excellent post-workout cooldown, which is why so many athletes use saunas for weight loss after a hard day.
+However, many people treat the sauna not as a post-workout but as a place where you can actively lose weight.
+There have been decades of talk and studies about whether or not saunas can genuinely help with weight loss.
+While some firmly believe that regular sauna use aids in weight loss, others remain skeptical, seeing it as more myth than reality.
+Let’s explore together all the ways saunas for weight loss can or can’t assist in shedding those extra pounds.

 Saunas technically do make people lose weight.
-But the weight you lose in the sauna probably isn’t the weight you’re interested in losing.
-It is entirely possible for a person to weigh themselves before and after a sauna and see their number drop.
-So, yes.
-Saunas make people lose weight … but why?
+However, the weight you lose in the sauna may not be the type you’re hoping to shed.
+It’s entirely possible to weigh yourself before and after a sauna session and notice a drop in weight.
+So yes, saunas can help with weight loss—but why does this happen?

 Think about what happens when you spend time in the sauna.
 Anyone in a hot sauna is bound to sweat and probably sweat a lot.
 When the body gets hotter, the water supply kept close to the edge of the skin starts to seep out of the body to keep us as cool as possible.
 As that sweat drips off your body, it technically accounts for part of your overall body mass.
 If you sweat enough, it’s more than possible to tip a scale down a kilogram.
 This, however, is not the type of weight loss that people are generally looking for.

 This weight loss isn’t related to excess fat but rather to water weight.
 A good portion of our overall weight is made up of the water sloshing around in our bodies.
 When you sweat in the sauna, the only thing leaving your body is that sweat, not fat.
 The human body is very efficient in water use.
-It’s so efficient that after you sweat out that water, the body effectively just waits until you drink some more water so that it can refill the water that it spent in the sauna.
-So as soon as you rehydrate after the sauna, that lost weight will come right back to you.
+After your sauna session, the body will quickly restore the lost water once you rehydrate.
+This means that the weight lost during the sauna will return when you drink water, emphasizing that this isn’t a sustainable form of weight loss.
+To achieve lasting results, saunas for weight loss should be combined with other health and wellness practices.

 While saunas may not cause a person to lose weight outright, saunas are actually very good at helping people lose weight.
 This may be hard to believe after reading the section above but for some interesting biological reasons, saunas can actually help you lose weight as long as you make some key moves before and after your visit.